hat3ph/docker-adguard-unbound/README.md

 The IP could be your local docker host IP or public IP for your cloud VPS.

 ## DNS-over-HTTPS/TLS/QUIC
-To use DoH/DoT/DoQ encryption, first register and apply a valid FQDN and SSL certificate first.
+To use DoH/DoT/DoQ encryption, first register and apply a valid FQDN and SSL certificate first for AdGuard Home.

+## Disable open resolve to prevent DNS Amplication Attack
+If you run this in cloud as your provide DNS, advise to restrict DNS access to prevent DNS Amplication Attack.
+Setup cron job to run iptables_ddns_update.sh to update the iptables rule.